 5. Mix things up

-Once your list is organized, decide what items of value you will send your list every month.
+Once your list is organized, decide what items of value from your content marketing you will send your list every month.
 Don’t feel as though you have to send the same item every time.

 For instance: in January, you might send all of your homeowners a comparative market analysis, and in May, you could send all of the mothers on your list a Mother’s Day card.
 It’s OK to mix things up a bit.